 My Madrid Museum Tour – Museo del Prado

-For anyone who has had the privilege of traveling to Madrid, Spain, art lovers or not, you will all agree that a visit to the Madridian museums are an absolute must.
+For anyone who has had the privilege of traveling to Madrid, Spain, art lovers or not, you will all agree that a visit to the Meridian museums is an absolute must.

 I ventured to Madrid last week and aside from the unbarring August heat and my horrible Spanish skills, it was an amazing 5 days…

-When in Madrid, I stayed on Gran Via, at the heart of the old city of Madrid.
-The buildings and cathedrals that surround you on every corner are breathtaking and the food and people complete a scenery filled with style, culture and tradition.
+When in Madrid, I stayed in Gran Via, at the heart of the old city of Madrid.
+The buildings and cathedrals that surround you on every corner are breathtaking and the food and people complete a scenery filled with style, culture, and tradition.

 The focal point of Madrid’s artistic history can be found at the Museo del Prado – which is a monument of artistic impressions from the 12th century up to the 17th century.
 Aside from many paintings of Guya and Velazques, you can find some works by Rafael, Rembrandt, Adams, and many more.